-ENG 260 3 Credits INTRO TO WOMEN WRITERS
+ENG 260 3 Credits INTRO TO WOMEN WRITERS Quarters: Offered as needed

 Introduces the literature and critical perspectives of women writers, emphasizing British and North American Women writers of the twentieth century.
 Focuses on developing a critical framework for examining issues related to race, gender, identity, and representation in literary works by women.
-Some sections may have a no-cost text book option.
-Prerequisites: Pass WR 115 with a "C-" or better, or suitable placement score and pass READ 090, or suitable placement
+Prerequisites: Pass WR 121 with a "C-" or better, or suitable placement score and pass READ 090, or suitable placement score.

-FTHN 101 3 Credits
+ETHN 101 3 Credits